pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit WorkflowStatusChange(WorkflowStatus.RegisteringVoters, WorkflowStatus.ProposalsRegistrationStarted);

-    - [ ] should be able to start registering proposal phase & emit WorkflowStatusChange
+    - [X] should be able to start registering proposal phase & emit WorkflowStatusChange
-    - [ ] should not be able to start registering proposal phase if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [X] should not be able to start registering proposal phase if not owner => "Ownable: caller is not the owner."
     - [ ] should not be able to start registering proposal phase if not in registering voters phase => "Registering proposals cant be started now"

 - function endProposalsRegistering() external onlyOwner {